vichargrave/vichargrave.github.io/_pages/home.md

   - image_path: /assets/images/about.png
     alt: "About"
     title: About
     excerpt: Everything your always wanted to know about Vic, but were afraid to ask.
-What do I do?
-Why do I blog?
-What's the best number?
     url: "/about/"
     btn_class: "btn--primary"
     btn_label: "read more"